 Newborn screening is required by law in Iowa to screen for certain inherited conditions.
 Babies born in Iowa have small spots of blood collected 24 to 48 hours from birth to be tested for newborn screening.

-The Iowa Department of Public Health works with the State Hygienic Lab at The University of Iowa, the Stead Family Children’s Hospital of Iowa, and health care providers around the state to collect, test and follow-up for newborn screening.
+The Iowa Department of Public Health works with the State Hygienic Lab at The University of Iowa, the University of Iowa Stead Family Children’s Hospital, and health care providers around the state to collect, test and follow-up for newborn screening.

 This site is designed to provide information about newborn screening to families, providers, staff and anyone seeking information about the Iowa Newborn Screening Program.